What is The Westwood Art Show?

 How do you promote the Westwood Art Show?

 - We send out e-newsletters to our mailing list of more than 1,000 subscribers, and send out updates (and buy promoted posts) on Facebook.

 - We post the event to many online calendars, regional tourism bureaus and art

-- We print 700 posters featuring art from a past Westwood Art Show participant that are printed locally and posted in businesses around the Cincinnati region.
+- We print hundreds of posters featuring art from a past Westwood Art Show participant that are printed locally and posted in businesses around the Cincinnati region.